DSpace/RestContract/resourcepolicies.md

 * name: a short name associated to describe the policy
 * description: a description for the policy, i.e. the reason for the policy
 * policyType: a classification of the policy meanly from the process that has set it.
+One of
-One of ** TYPE_SUBMISSION: a policy in place during the submission ** TYPE_WORKFLOW: a policy in place during the approval workflow ** TYPE_INHERITED: a policy that has been inherited from a container (the collection) ** TYPE_CUSTOM: a policy defined by the user during the submission or workflow phase
+    * TYPE_SUBMISSION: a policy in place during the submission
+    * TYPE_WORKFLOW: a policy in place during the approval workflow
+    * TYPE_INHERITED: a policy that has been inherited from a container (the collection)
+    * TYPE_CUSTOM: a policy defined by the user during the submission or workflow phase
+    * null: if the information is not available
 * action: the action grant by the policy.
-One of READ, WRITE, ADD, REMOVE, ADMIN, DEFAULT_BITSTREAM_READ, DEFAULT_ITEM_READ as defined in the Constants class
+One of READ, WRITE, ADD, REMOVE, ADMIN, DELETE, WITHDRAWN_READ, DEFAULT_BITSTREAM_READ, DEFAULT_ITEM_READ as defined in the Constants class
 * startDate: the first day of validity of the policy, if null the policy is assumed valid from ever.
 The date will be in the format YYYY-MM-DD
 * endDate: the last day of validity of the policy, if null the policy is assumed valid for ever.
 The date will be in the format YYYY-MM-DD